 Distance Education RN-BSN programs are cohort based, a concept of providing a schedule of courses to an identified group of students who begin and complete their program of study within a specified timeframe.
 The major nursing courses are offered only one time in each cohort program, and must be taken according to the program schedule.

 The BSN degree requires a total of 124 semester hours of credit.
-It is comprised of 30 semester hours of major nursing courses, 30 semester hours of Appalachian credit awarded for prior learning after successful completion of the third term of the program, and 64 semester hours of lower-division transfer credit (consisting of the RN-BSN Required Core, nursing cognate courses, and elective courses) to complete the BSN degree.
+It is comprised of 30 semester hours of major nursing courses, 30 semester hours of Appalachian credit awarded for prior learning after successful completion of the second term of the program, and 64 semester hours of lower-division transfer credit (consisting of the RN-BSN Required Core, cognate courses, and elective courses) to complete the BSN degree.

 All students must have reliable access to the internet, and a high-speed/broadband access (cable or DSL) is strongly recommended.